 CPOL = 0 (Inactive State is LOW)

 CPHA = 1 (Data Valid on Falling Edge)

-QSPI Port is in Slave Mode.
+QSPI Port is in Slave Mode

+The ADC is the SPI master

-Figure 49.
-QSPI Interface to the ADS8507
+Figure 48.
+QSPI Interface to the ADS8506

 Before enabling the QSPI interface, the microcontroller must be configured to monitor the slave select line.
-When a transition from low to high occurs on slave select (SS) from BUSY (indicating the end of the current conversion), the port can be enabled.
+When a transition from high to low occurs on slave select (\overline{SS}) from \overline{BUSY} (indicating the end of the current conversion), the port can be enabled.
 If this is not done, the microcontroller and the A/D converter may be out-of-sync.